CrnoSrce/android-ndk-gradle/README.md

 # android-ndk-gradle
-Dockerfile to build an Android project with the NDK, using gradle for dependency management and cmake for building your project.
+This is a Dockerfile to build an Android project using gradle.
+It includes the NDK and CMake which are the current standard way to build projects with native code.